Box Office (summer) hours: Mon: 10am - 5pm, Tues - Fri: 10am - 6pm, Sat: 12pm - 6pm (closed Sundays).

 ASL Interpreted Performances

-Theatre Calgary is proud to offer an ASL translated performance for every show in our subscription season – PLUS A Christmas Carol!
+Theatre Calgary is proud to offer an ASL translated performance for every show in our subscription season.

 ASL interpreted performances will be offered once over the run of the production and involve NO changes to the production on stage.
 The interpreters will stand on the seating level to audience right side of the stage and will be lit accordingly throughout the performance so that our patrons who require this support can see them.
 There will be two interpreters at each of these performances.